RadicallyOpen/RadicallyOpen/payments.markdown

 ### US, Canadian, and European courses
+- Our preferred payment option: we will send you a link via www.WeTransfer.com, allowing you to pay via credit card.
-We accept international bank transfers (see bank details above; you will need the SWIFT and IBAN codes for this).
+- You can send an international payment via your bank using the SWIFT and IBAN codes above
-You also can pay via credit card via phone or email.
-Alternatively, you can send a cheque in your own currency, made out to Radically Open Limited, and post it to Erica Smith-Lynch, The Lodge, Baybridge Park, Owslebury, SO21 1JN, England.
+- You also can pay via credit card via phone or email.
+- Alternatively, you can send a cheque in your own currency, made out to Radically Open Limited, and post it to Erica Smith-Lynch, The Lodge, Baybridge Park, Owslebury, SO21 1JN, England.

 For any problems or questions, please contact Erica Smith via [email](mailto:erica@radicallyopen.net), or Roelie Hempel phone (+44 (0)7452 027245).